Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

    ![Report service password](../../Assets/Screenshots/Adyen/Integration/AdyenReportServicePassword.png "[Report service password]")

-8. Return to your Adyen account and click the [Save changes] button in the bottom right corner.
+8. Return to your Adyen&trade; account and click the [Save changes] button in the bottom right corner.
     The credentials for the *Report service* API are applied.

-9. If necessary, assign the *Merchant report download role* to allow the technical user to download reports in the *Permissions > Roles > REPORT* section.
-Alternatively, you can control access to merchant accounts.
-Follow the API documentation [API permissions](https://docs.adyen.com/development-resources/api-credentials/#api-permissions "[https://docs.adyen.com/development-resources/api-credentials/#api-permissions]") in the Adyen&trade; documentation.
+9. If necessary, assign the required report role to allow the technical user to download reports in the *Permissions > Roles > REPORT* section.
+Additionally, you can control access to merchant accounts.
+For detailed information, see [API permissions](https://docs.adyen.com/development-resources/api-credentials/#api-permissions "[https://docs.adyen.com/development-resources/api-credentials/#api-permissions]") in the Adyen&trade; documentation.